Trust After Betrayal: An RLT Blueprint for Marin Couples

 Exercise: Create a “Repair Promise” list together.
 Each partner picks one actionable item such as “I will arrive home by 6 PM for dinner” or “I will initiate a weekly date night.”
 Track progress on a shared whiteboard or a note in your phone.

-External link: Learn more about action-based trust-building in Terry Real’s work on Relational Life Therapy.
+Learn more about action-based trust-building in Terry Real’s work on Relational Life Therapy.

 4. Ritual of Reconnection: Rekindling the Heartbeat